Black Betty: Ram Jam version

 Bill Bartlett had been in the Lemon Pipers and then formed a group called Starstruck.
 While in Starstruck, Bartlett took Lead Belly's 59-second long "Black Betty" and arranged, recorded and released it on the group's own TruckStar label.
 "Black Betty" became a regional hit.
 Producers Jerry Kasenetz and Jeffry Katz in New York formed a group around Bartlett called Ram Jam.
 They re-released the song, and it became a hit nationally.
 The Ram Jam version was actually the same one originally recorded by Starstruck (albeit significantly edited to rearrange the song structure).
-The song became an instant hit with listeners, and reached number 18 on the singles charts in the United States and achieved more success in the UK and Australia reaching the top ten.
+The song reached number 18 on the singles charts in the United States and achieved more success in the UK and Australia reaching the top ten.

+In popular culture

 Both the Ram Jam and the Spiderbait versions appear in the 2005 film The Dukes of Hazzard, with the Ram Jam version also appearing on the soundtrack album.

+The song appears in the pilot of Eastbound & Down.

 Figure skating world champion Javier Fernández performed his short program to Ram Jam's version of "Black Betty" during the 2014–15 season, when he won his third European Championships title and his first World Championships gold medal.

 The level Castle Rock from the 2013 video game Rayman Legends is based on Ram Jam's version of "Black Betty".

 The song was remixed by Dutch DJ Ben Liebrand in 1989 as Rough 'n' Ready Remix and became successful, reaching number 13 in the UK as well as charting in several other countries.

-It appeared twice in the season twenty episode of Family Guy, "Cootie & The Blowhard".
+It appeared twice in the season 20 episode of Family Guy, "Cootie & The Blowhard".

-The song was used in the movie Kung Pow!
-Enter the Fist, during a fight between the hero and a villain who called himself Master Betty.
+The song was used in the film Kung Pow!
+Enter the Fist, during a fight between the hero and a black-clad villain who called himself Master Betty.

+The film Blow features the song when George Jung is taken from Miami International Airport to meet Pablo Escobar.